Wright Caughman, MD

 Executive Vice President for Health Affairs, Emory University

 CEO, Woodruff Health Sciences Center

-S. Wright Caughman, MD, is Emory University Executive Vice President for Health Affairs, CEO of Emory's Woodruff Health Sciences Center (WHSC) and Chairman of Emory Healthcare.
+S. Wright Caughman, MD, is Emory University Executive Vice President for Health Affairs and CEO of Emory's Woodruff Health Sciences Center (WHSC).
 The Woodruff Health Sciences Center includes the Emory University School of Medicine, Nell Hodgson Woodruff School of Nursing, Rollins School of Public Health, Yerkes National Primate Research Center, Winship Cancer Institute, and Emory Healthcare, the WHSC's system of clinical facilities.

 Dr. Caughman previously served as WHSC’s vice president for clinical and academic integration, a role in which he was responsible for coordinating, implementing and managing the center's strategic plan for transforming health and healing.
 He was also director of The Emory Clinic and executive associate dean for clinical affairs in Emory University School of Medicine.
 He is former chair of the dermatology department in Emory's School of Medicine.

 Dr. Caughman joined the dermatology faculty at Emory in 1990 after serving as medical officer and principal investigator in the dermatology branch of the National Cancer Institute of the National Institutes of Health.
 In addition to teaching and working as a staff physician at The Emory Clinic, Grady Memorial Hospital and the Veterans Affairs Medical Center, he was director of research in Emory's Department of Dermatology for four years before becoming department chair.